 - Blue Buffalo® Freedom Grain Free Mature 5.5 oz. can has wholesome ingredients just like Pure Harmony.
 You get this one at Petsmart®.
 It has more vitamins and minerals added to it than the Pure Harmony does.
 But, I have my doubts about any benefit.
 I think it is best assimilated from food itself.
 Although, I think he would do fine on both he does prefer Pure Harmony…

-- Therefore, everything considered, I will stick with Pure Harmony, because he seems to be recovering very well.
+- Everything considered, I will stick with Pure Harmony, because he seems to be recovering very well.
 And, he is gaining weight slowly, getting stronger, looking better and getting around without limping as much as he was, so why rock the boat?
 As the old saying goes, ‘if something works, don’t fix it’

 - No Diarrhea anymore and his stool is finally solid again in the cat box!